-Get information, resources, and instructions for participating in programs available to help you develop your agricultural business within The United States Department of Agriculture (USDA).
+Get information, resources, and instructions to participate in programs to help you develop your agricultural business with The United States Department of Agriculture (USDA).

 UNITED STATES DEPARTMENT OF AGRICULTURE

-The Department of Agriculture provides the national leadership on food, agriculture, natural resources, rural development, nutrition, and related issues based on public policy.
+The United States Department of Agriculture provides national leadership on food, agriculture, natural resources, rural development, nutrition, and related issues based on public policy.

-The USDA support farmers through the Farm Service Agency, Natural Resource Conservation Service, and Rural Development.
+The USDA supports farmers through the Farm Service Agency, The Natural Resource Conservation Service, and Rural Development, among other services/agencies.

-Cooperative extension brings evidence-based science and modern technologies to farmers, consumers, and families. […] By educating farmers on business operations and on modern agricultural science and technologies, extension contributes to the success of farms, ranches, and rural business.
+Cooperative Extension “brings evidence-based science and modern technologies to farmers, consumers, and families. […] By educating farmers on business operations and on modern agricultural science and technologies, extension contributes to the success of countless farms, ranches, and rural business.”